Astrakhan Astrakhan Oblast, Russia Travel Guide

 Dried, salted Caspian roach fish.
 This highly popular local snack often accompanies beer, with a distinct salty taste and chewy texture.

-Widely you can get it at local markets (especially Bolshie Isady) and in bars.
+Widely you might get it at local markets (especially Bolshie Isady) and in bars.

-Skewered and grilled meat, commonly lamb or pork, marinated and cooked over an open flame.
+Skewered and barbecued meat, commonly lamb or pork, marinated and cooked over an open flame.
 It shows the strong Caucasian influence.

-Available at many restaurants, cafes, and specific shashlik eateries.
+Available at many restaurants, cafes, along with certain shashlik eateries.

-Kvas (fermented bread drink, non-alcoholic and refreshing), Mors (sweet-tart berry fruit drink, non-alcoholic), Vodka (widely available), Local Beer (Russian brands).
+Kvas (fermented bread drink, non-alcoholic plus revitalizing), Mors (sweet-tart berry fruit drink, non-alcoholic), Vodka (widely available), Local Beer (Russian brands).

 Vobla (iconic local snack).
 Classic Russian desserts: Medovik (honey cake), Blini (thin pancakes with jam/sour cream/caviar), Syrniki (fried cottage cheese pancakes).